TobiaszWojnar/KP/myPaint/README.md

 * very painfully difference between `=+` and `+=`
 * implementing interfaces and methods
 * using Listeners
+* using VisitorPattern
+* why packages are important
 * generating doxygen documentation